wyattferguson/pattern/docs/index.md

-# 🐍 Modern Cookiecutter Python Project
+# 🐍 Pattern - Modern Cookiecutter Project

-This is a modern, opinionated, cookiecutter template for your next Python project.
+Pattern is a modern, opinionated, cookiecutter template for your next Python project.
 Included is modern tooling and dependencies with sensible rules and settings.
 Also included is all the boilerplate documentation and project extras you would need to create good foundation for your next python project.

 ## Setup New Project